 I want to be going to bed myself.

 I am not always interested in the topic at hand (cars, buildings, sports).

 This is when the connection & bonding happens.

-I truly believe, that these late-night conversations, when I’m exhausted and they are not, is when the relationship builds.
+I truly believe, that these late-night conversations, when I’m exhausted and they are not, are when the relationship builds.

 What if I want to go to bed before them?